DHEC: S.C. registers 466 new COVID-19 cases, 15 additional deaths

 MYRTLE BEACH, S.C.
-(WMBF) - The South Carolina Department of Health and Environmental Control announced Wednesday 466 new COVID-19 cases and 15 additional deaths.
+(WMBF) - The South Carolina Department of Health and Environmental Control announced Thursday 589 new COVID-19 cases and two additional deaths.

-In Horry County, there were 33 new COVID-19 cases and one additional death.
-In Florence County, nine new virus cases were reported and one additional death.
+In Horry County, there were 30 new COVID-19 cases and no additional deaths.
+In Florence County, 12 new virus cases were reported and no additional deaths.

 For a complete breakdown of new COVID-19 cases across the state, click here.
 For a complete breakdown of additional deaths, click here.